zobayerq/task/README.md

 - Display a list of tasks with title, description, and completion status.
 - Add, edit, delete, and mark tasks as completed or not completed.
 - Responsive design for desktop and mobile devices.
+- also i add login system and admin panel.

 ### Back-End
 - RESTful API endpoints to manage tasks.